videocoin/zktransverify/TestSetup.md

 # Test Setup and Procedure for VideoCoin Transcode Verification using zkSnarks (zktransverify)

 The purpose of this test is to check if "videocoin proof generation and verifier" is functioning correctly.
+The test procedure includes running the oprtations at wallet, transcode-worker, storage-worker and verifier manually.
+After the integration with the videocoin-net, these operations will be embedded in the respective modules.

 ## 1. wallet : Encodes a yuv420 UHD test source into 10sec TS segment